Racine, Wisconsin: Prom

-The city is known for its large prom celebration, at which students from all the high schools in the city participate in an after prom party.
+The city is known for its large prom celebration, at which students from all the high schools in the city participate in an after-prom party.
 This was featured on the radio show This American Life in Episode #186 "Prom", which originally aired on June 8, 2001; Racine's prom tradition was also the subject of the 2006 documentary The World's Best Prom.
-In addition to the large prom Racine has become known for, the city has also been hosting a special needs prom called A Night To Remember every year since 2013.
+In addition to the large prom Racine is known for, the city has also hosted a special-needs prom, A Night To Remember every year since 2013.
 The A Night To Remember prom always takes place on the Sunday following Racine's larger prom and includes those from age 13 to 30.